Seine River Cruises – The Most Enchanting Way To See The City

 The Rive Gauche and Rive Droite (Right and Left Banks of the Seine) are listed as a UNESCO World Heritage Site.

-• At a whopping 482 miles (776 km) long the Seine River is more than double the length of its arch rival, London's River Thames which measure out a mere 215 miles.
+• At a whopping 777 kilometres, the Seine River is more than double the length of its arch rival, London's River Thames which measures a mere 346 kilometres.

-• Stone tools have been recovered the Seine Basin that date from 500,000 to 200,000 BCE.
-The Seine has been a vital commercial waterway since Roman times and, even before them, the Gauls.
+• Stone tools have been recovered from the Seine Basin that are 200,000 to 500,000 years old.
+In historic times, the Seine has been a vital commercial waterway since Roman times and, before them, the Gauls.

-• The Seine cuts through the center of Paris, dividing the Left Bank from the Right Bank.
-Half of the city's 20 arrondissements border the river.
+• The Seine cuts through the center of Paris, dividing the Left Bank from the Right Bank, both of which are UNESCO World Heritage Sites.
+Half of the city's 17 Arrondissements border the river.

 • The Left Bank is on your left as you cruise westward down the river, towards the Atlantic.
-The Right Bank in on your right.
+The Right Bank is on your right.

 • The Seine flows into the Atlantic at the ports of Le Havre (right bank) and Honfleur (left bank).

-• There are 37 bridges that cross the river within the city of Paris.
-The most famous are Pont des Arts, Pont Royal, Pont Alexandre III and Pont Neuf (the oldest bridge, completed in 1607).
+• There are 37 bridges that cross the river within the Paris city limits.
+The most famous are Pont des Arts, Pont Royal, Pont Alexandre III and Pont Neuf (which is the oldest bridge, completed in 1607).

 • The Seine frequently floods.
 In 1910 there was extensive flooding in Paris.
 In 2003 over 100,000 art works were moved out of the city when a flood warning was issued.